borfus/Blasteroids/README.md

 The objective of Blasteroids is to survive and collect points by destroying asteroids for as long as you can.

 ## About
-This project was made using Allegro 5.2.4.0 via Visual Studio 2017 with the C programming language.
+This project was made using [Allegro](https://liballeg.org/) [5.2.4.0](https://liballeg.org/download.html) via Visual Studio 2017 with the C programming language.
+Blasteroids is an exercise given by the book Head First C by [O'Reilly Media.](https://www.oreilly.com/)